 gavel on desk in the foreground with a landlord in the background

-California laws also extend extra protection based on marital status, immigration status, source of income, and sexual orientation.
-Other protections include primary language, military and veteran status, gender identity/expression, citizenship status, ancestry, and mental disability.
+California landlord-tenant laws extend extra protection for tenants based on marital status, immigration status, source of income, and sexual orientation.
+Other protections for tenants under these laws include primary language, military and veteran status, gender identity/expression, citizenship status, ancestry, and mental disability.

 3. Rent Control Regulations

-Mountain View has rent stabilization laws that are different from statewide rent control laws.
-The Community Stabilization and Fair Rent Act is an amendment that passed in 2016 and aims to protect renters from excessive rent increases while still allowing landlords and rental property owners to get a healthy ROI on their rentals.
+Mountain View has rent stabilization laws that are different from statewide rent control laws that landlords should be aware of.
+The Community Stabilization and Fair Rent Act is an amendment that passed in 2016 and aims to protect renters from excessive rent increases while still allowing landlords to get a healthy ROI on their rentals.

-In Mountain View, landlords can only increase rent on their property once per year.
+In Mountain View, landlords can only increase rent once per year.
 Landlords must also give their tenants at least 30 days' notice before requiring them to pay rent equal to the increased amount.
-The amount that rent can be increased is determined by the annual general adjustment rate decided on by the Mountain View Rental Housing Committee.
+The amount that landlords can increase the rent is determined by the annual general adjustment rate decided on by the Mountain View Rental Housing Committee.

 There have also been more recent rules implemented to keep apartments with below-market prices available to lower income renters.
-Action Properties is extremely knowledgable on local rent control laws and our team is here to help if you have any qiestions.
+We are extremely knowledgable on local rent control laws and our team is here to help if you have any questions as a landlord.

 4. Condition, Maintenance, and Repairs

 As already mentioned, landlords have a duty to provide their tenants with a habitable dwelling space.
-This also means responding to repair requests within a reasonable time, which should be 30 days (or sooner for emergencies), or allowing tenants to use the repair and deduct remedy to fix it themselves.
+This also means responding to maintenance and repair requests from a tenant within a reasonable time, which should be 30 days (or sooner for emergencies), or allowing tenants to use the repair and deduct remedy to fix it themselves.

 The state’s warranty of habitability requires landlords to provide the following amenities to tenants: